Research Experience for Teachers (RET)

 - Be a U.S. citizen or a permanent resident of the U.S. (or its possessions).

-- Devote 40 hours per week to the program.
+- Devote 40 hours per week to the program during the 7 week session (June 30 – August 15, 2014).
 This is considered a full-time commitment and you may not enroll in classes or hold other jobs during the day.
 Participants will be paid a stipend and will not receive professional development credit for the research experience.

 - Attend program meetings, lectures, seminars, focus groups, and workshops.

-- Provide their own housing and transportation to the University of Washington.
+- Provide your own housing and transportation to the University of Washington.

-Use materials from your CSNE research to develop grade appropriate and differentiated materials to meet the needs of diverse students.
+- Use materials from your CSNE research to develop grade-appropriate and differentiated curriculum materials to meet the needs of diverse students.

 What participants will receive: